Agricultural museum: Types of agricultural museums

 Agricultural museums often specialize in one or more of three aspects of the farm-food process.
 Those specializing on the crop cultivation and farming aspect of agriculture are known as farm museums.
-These would include farm museums like Barleylands Farm Museum, Farmers' Museum, and Aulestad.
+These would include farm museums like Barleylands Farm Museum, Fenimore Farm & Country Village, and Aulestad.
 Others, like Balmoral Grist Mill Museum in Balmoral Mills, Nova Scotia, focus on the production aspect of the process; many mill museums, including Frohnauer Hammer, Mazonovo, and the oldest commercial flour mill in North America, Moulin du Petit-Pré, fall into this group.
 Still others, like the Tao Heung Foods of Mankind Museum in Fo Tan, Shatin, Hong Kong, the Potato Museum, and the Spam Museum, are focused on the post-production and food-consumption aspect of agriculture.

 Other agricultural museums, like the Kregel Windmill Museum, the Irish Agricultural Museum, and Danmarks Traktormuseum, display agricultural machinery.
 Agricultural museums may further specialize in educating the public about one single crop or they may be multi-themed, covering several or many crop types.
 For example, sugar production is the only subject matter of focus at the sugar museums of Berlin Sugar Museum (the world's oldest), Taiwan Sugar Museum, and Museo de la Caña y el Ron.
 Most mill museums are non-operational, but the Watson's Mill is a rarity as a working museum in Manotick, Ontario, Canada, still in operation.